fosslinux/live-bootstrap/parts.rst

 have been adapted significantly for the bootstrap; now, we will be using old tooling instead.

-fiwix 1.4.0-lb1
+fiwix 1.5.0-lb1
 ===============

 If the kernel bootstrap option is enabled then the Fiwix kernel is built next.
 This is a Linux 2.0 clone which is much simpler to understand and build than Linux.
-This version of Fiwix is a fork of 1.4.0 that contains many modifications and enhancements to support live-boostrap.
+This version of Fiwix is an intermediate release on top of 1.5.0 that contains many modifications and enhancements to support live-boostrap.

 lwext4 1.0.0-lb1
 ================